 Keep stirring and adding water at a time till you are okay.
 After about 25 minutes, you will notice the clear egusi oil coming to the surface of the soup.

 Add the red palm oil, pepper and salt to taste and cook for about 7 minutes.
-You know it is good to continue when the palm oil and egusi forms a good blend of light yellow colour.
+You know it is good to continue when the palm oil and egusi forms a good blend of light yellow color.

 Add the cooked meat and fish.
 You can now add your ugu leaves at this stage and stir the soup.